 Seoul is one of those cities that everyone’s heard about, but few actually make the trek to see for themselves.
-While it was long overlooked by travelers for years, Seoul has finally earned its spot on the tourism radar – and for good reasons.
+While it was long overlooked by travelers for years, Seoul Korea has finally earned its spot on the tourism radar – and for good reasons.
 There are plenty of things to do, including Seoul tourist attractions for budget travelers.

 First, Seoul’s urban framework is a perfect combination of contemporary modernity and timeless tradition.
 Whether travelers are looking to get swept away within the dynamic myriad of clubs until dawn or a more relaxing stroll through the clusters of traditional homes in the city’s historical village, there is something for everyone – particularly for those traveling on a budget.
-To prove that, I’ve made a list of the top 3 attractions throughout Seoul that won’t burn a hole in your wallet:
+To prove that, I’ve made a list of the top 3 Seoul tourist attractions throughout the city that won’t burn a hole in your wallet:

 1. NAMSAN TOWER